dudajustino/SimplexRegression/README.md

 ---

-## 🎯 Code of Conduct

-Please note that the SimplexRegression project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms.

----

 ## 🤝 Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.